MakerBot: MakerBot Innovation Center

 Envisioned as a solution for major clients, the MakerBot Innovation Center incorporates hardware (optimized suite of 3D Printers), SAAS workflow software, training services, and enterprise support.
 The first Innovation Center was established in February 2014 at SUNY New Paltz.
 Customers are largely universities such as University of Maryland, Florida Polytechnic, UMass Amherst, and Xavier University.
 Many Innovation Centers increase their surrounding community's access to 3D printing.

 Manufacturing

 Until mid 2016, manufacturing was performed in its own facilities in New York, then it was contracted to Jabil Circuit.
 The New York manufacturing personnel were laid off, while development, logistics, and repair operations remain in New York.

 Services

-MakerBot hosts the online community Thingiverse, where users can upload 3D printable files, document designs, and collaborate 3D printing projects and on open source hardware.
+Makerbot has merged with Ultimaker, who now hosts the online community Thingiverse, where users can upload 3D printable files, document designs, and collaborate 3D printing projects and on open source hardware.
 The site is a collaborative repository for design files used in 3D printing, laser cutting and other DIY manufacturing processes.